vazome/vazome.tech/content/AI and MLOps/MLOps in Process — Jupyter, MLFlow, Airflow.md

 ```

 ## Kubernetes Deployment

-First we would need an image, I prefer to create one in this case than using developer provided.
-I was having issues with their distribution.
+Firstly we would need an image, I prefer to create dockerfile in this case than using developer provided image.
+This way we can have more granular control of what goes into it.
 ``` dockerfile
 FROM python:3.12-slim-bookworm
 COPY --from=ghcr.io/astral-sh/uv:latest /uv /uvx /bin/